benedictSchurwanz/boatattack/README.md

-# Battleship
+# Boat Attack

+This is a clone of the popular two-player naval boat-combat-blind-attacking-with-cannons-on-a-coordinate-grid game.

+This is intended to be nothing more than a fun solo project.

-Borrowed from Dev Bootcamp (Chicago Salamanders 2016)
+Challenge format (readme below) borrowed from Dev Bootcamp (Chicago Salamanders 2016)

 ## Summary